Makerfabs/Project_IoT-Irrigation-System/readme.md

 Create Date:	2020/7/15
 Note:
 2020/7/20 V1.1:Optimized the web page and modified the name of the sensor.Without change the picture.
+2020/12/3 V2.0:A new version with a standby current of only 672ua has been added.And upload ThingSpeak.
 */
 ```
 [YOUTUBE:Lora IoT Irrigation System - Outdoor Simulation Test](https://youtu.be/0mY6Ox0YvRk)